dmerz75/spark2_dfanalysis/README.md

 ## [Analysis](pages/Analysis.md)

-Let's get some comparisons, aggregations, and
+Let's get some comparisons and aggregations with grouping and ordering.

 ## [Transformations / Manipulations](pages/transformations.md)